pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Sydney Opera House is not merely a structure; it is the heartbeat of the Australian cultural unity and one of the most identifiable architectural masterpieces in the world.
-This UNESCO World Heritage Site, which is situated at the confluence of the Sydney Harbour, is a world icon of creativity, performance, and innovation.
+The Sydney Opera House is not merely a structure; it is the heartbeat of Australian cultural unity and one of the most identifiable architectural masterpieces in the world.
+This UNESCO World Heritage Site (listed in 2007) on Bennelong Point in Sydney Harbour is a world icon of creativity, performance, and innovation.

-The Sydney Opera House embodies the unusual lifestyle in Sydney through its iconic sail-like structure, to its world performances.
-Be it the charm of theatre, the excitement of live music or the charm of its waterfront scenes, this icon is one of the best attractions in Sydney that you just cannot afford to miss.
+The Sydney Opera House embodies the unusual lifestyle in Sydney through its iconic sail-like structure and its world-class performances.
+Be it the charm of theater, the excitement of live music, or the charm of its waterfront scenes, this icon is one of the best attractions in Sydney that you just cannot afford to miss.
 This Sydney Opera House Guide will walk you through everything you need to know about how it was built, the various types of shows and tours offered, ticket prices, other places to visit near it, and inside tips on how to make the best out of it.
-The Opera House is no exception, astonishing, inspiring and intriguing to every single visitor who enters the artistic reality there.
+The Opera House is no exception, astonishing, inspiring, and intriguing to every single visitor who enters the artistic reality there.

 About the Sydney Opera House

 The Sydney Opera House, which was opened in 1973, is one of the most significant architectural and cultural buildings in Australia.
-Its design was chosen among 200 entries in a competition conducted in different countries globally and was designed by a Danish architect known as Jorn Utzon.
-It has been designed after nature and geometry, and its shell-like sails have turned it into an icon of modern architecture.
+Its design won an international competition (1957, 233 entries from 32 countries) by Danish architect Jørn Utzon, inspired by orange peels and sails, and its shell-like sails have turned it into an icon of modern architecture.

-The Opera House today offers more than 1,500 performances annually, which include theatre, ballet and concerts, opera and cultural discussions.
+The Opera House hosts ~1,800 performances annually, which include theater, ballet, concerts, opera, and cultural discussions.
 It is a combination of engineering, architecture, and art that is managed by the Sydney Opera House Trust.

-Fun Fact: The roof of the Opera house is composed of over 1 million white tiles manufactured in Sweden, and these tiles reflect sunlight in the best way possible across the harbour.
+Fun Fact: The roof has 1,056,006 glossy white and matte white ceramic tiles from Sweden (actually made in Australia), and these tiles reflect sunlight in the best way possible across the harbor.

 Highlights of the Sydney Opera House